dokumentacion/planaria/api.md

 #### How to Write

-The `onmempool`, `onblock`, `onrestart` handlers all pass in a string under `m.assets.path`, which is the designated path for the current state machine assets.
+The explanation above makes it sound complicated but as a developer all you need to remember is the `m.assets.path` variable that gets passed in through `onmempool`, `onblock`, `onrestart` event handlers.

-> This is conventional and you can theoretically write to any path, but it is recommended that you use the designated path in order to avoid filename collision among multiple state machines running concurrently on the same node
+The `m.assets.path` contains the designated path for the static file serve folder for the **current Planaria machine**, sandboxed under the Planaria machine address.

 Here's an example: [Bitstagram](https://bitstagram.bitdb.network), which:

 1. listens to [B://](https://b.bitdb.network) protocol transactions
-2. Parses incoming transactions into file and writes to `public/assets/1BvPxwDoz6DR9qedZrKJjWio6Gm7UCPGXU/raw` folder (utilizing the namespaced `m.assets.path` value which contains the designated assets folder path for the current state machine)
+2. Parses incoming transactions into file and writes to `public/assets/1BvPxwDoz6DR9qedZrKJjWio6Gm7UCPGXU/raw` folder (utilizing the namespaced `m.assets.path` value which contains the designated assets folder path `public/assets/1BvPxwDoz6DR9qedZrKJjWio6Gm7UCPGXU` for the current state machine)
 3. Uses [Jimp](https://github.com/oliver-moran/jimp) to transform the images with different filters (`blur`, `sepia`, `pixel`)
 4. Then write the transformed files **(4 variations per original file)** to corresponding paths